nuageux/Obsidian-CS-Notes/README.md

-An amalgamation of my course knowledge from my (Andrew Uhm) undergraduate years at UCSD (2020-2023).
+An amalgamation of my course knowledge from my undergraduate years at UCSD (2020-2023).